bpourian/CAPONE-API/README.md

 -----------
 Introduction
 ----
 I chose to build this app in Ruby and Sinatra Framework.
-I also used PostgreSQL for storage and used a Ruby gem called `pg` to interact with it within my code.
+I used PostgreSQL for storage along with a Ruby gem called `pg` to interact with the database within my code.

+I also used gem called `SimpleCov`, this is a code coverage analysis tool for Ruby.
+This helped me to ensure high test coverage

 The tech-test specifications hadn't indicated which stack to use for this build.
 I completed this task in the stack that had most recent exposure to.
 I did this so I could complete the task and demonstrate my understanding of the full-stack.